manilwagle/Developing_Data_Products/ThePredictionGame.md

 What is the weight of the car(in 1000 lbs)
 What is the horsepower of the car
-How many cylinders are in the car (4, 6, 8 or 10)
+How many cylinders are in the car (4, 6, or 8 )
 What type of transmission does the car have, is it Automatic or Manual)